Inheritance Tax: Close Companies - Claims under ss.94 - 102 IHTA 1984

 To be caught by this legislation the company must be a close company as defined in s.102(1).
-Dymond’s Capital Taxes at Chapter 22 is helpful in explaining the meaning of “close company” for this purpose.
+Dymond’s Capital Taxes at Chapter 22 and Company Taxation Manual at CTM60060 are helpful in explaining the meaning of “close company” for this purpose.
 The definition of close company is complex but, in very general terms, a close company is one that is under the control of five or fewer participators or of participators who are directors.
 Additionally, a company is also a close company if, on a notional winding-up, five or fewer participators would be entitled to receive more than half of any distributions.
 Though its precise definition is rather wider, “participator” broadly means “shareholder”.

 |Additional Guidance: SVM150000|